-- More common: Diarrhea, abdominal discomfort, headache, nausea, paresthesias, skin rash, and lipid abnormalities.
+- More common: Diarrhea, abdominal discomfort, headache, nausea, paresthesia, skin rash, and lipid abnormalities.

-- Less common (more severe): Exacerbation of chronic liver disease, fat maldistribution.
+- Less common (more severe): Exacerbation of chronic liver disease, lipodystrophy.

-- Rare: New onset diabetes mellitus, hyperglycemia, ketoacidosis, exacerbation of pre-existing diabetes mellitus, spontaneous bleeding in hemophiliacs, pancreatitis, and elevation in serum transaminases.
-The combination of saquinavir and ritonavir could lead to prolonged PR and/or QT intervals with potential for heart block and torsades de pointes.
+- Rare: New-onset diabetes mellitus, hyperglycemia, ketoacidosis, exacerbation of preexisting diabetes mellitus, spontaneous bleeding in hemophiliacs, pancreatitis, and elevation in serum transaminases.
+The combination of saquinavir and ritonavir could lead to prolonged PR and/or QT intervals with potential for heart block and ventricular tachycardia (torsades de pointes).

-Resistance: The International AIDS Society-USA (IAS-USA) maintains a list of updated resistance mutations (see http://www.iasusa.org/resistance_mutations/index.html) and the Stanford University HIV Drug Resistance Database offers a discussion of each mutation (see http://hivdb.stanford.edu/pages/GRIP/SQV.html).
+The International AIDS Society-USA (IAS-USA) maintains a list of updated resistance mutations (see http://iasusa.org/sites/default/files/tam/october_november_2015.pdf#page=10) and the Stanford University HIV Drug Resistance Database offers a discussion of each mutation (see http://hivdb.stanford.edu/DR/).

-Pediatric Use: Saquinavir is not Food and Drug Administration (FDA)-approved for use in children.
-Saquinavir has been studied with nucleoside reverse transcriptase inhibitors (NRTIs) and other protease inhibitors (PIs) in HIV-infected children.1-6 Initial studies suggest that saquinavir should not be used without boosting by ritonavir or lopinavir/ritonavir.
-A pharmacokinetic (PK) analysis of 5 children aged younger than 2 years and 13 children aged 2 to 5 years using a dose of 50 mg/kg twice daily with boosting ritonavir demonstrated that drug exposure was lower in children younger than age 2 years whereas drug exposure was adequate in those ages 2 to 5 years.7 For this reason, saquinavir should not be given to children younger than age 2 years until an appropriate dose is identified.
-In children aged ≥2 years, a dose of 50 mg/kg twice daily (maximum dose = 1000 mg) boosted with ritonavir 3 mg/kg twice daily (patients weighing 5 - <15 kg) or 2.5 mg/kg twice daily (patients weighing 15–40 kg) resulted in area under the curve and steady state trough concentration (Ctrough) values similar to those in older children8,9 and adults.
-Because there is no pediatric formulation, in one study saquinavir was formulated by breaking open the 200-mg hard-gel capsules and mixing capsule contents with sugar syrup, jam, or baby formula.
-Sorbitol syrup was used for patients with diabetes or glucose intolerance.7
+Studies suggest that saquinavir should not be used without boosting by ritonavir.
+A pharmacokinetic analysis of 5 children aged <2 years and 13 children aged 2 to 5 years using a dose of 50 mg/kg twice daily with ritonavir boosting demonstrated that drug exposure was lower in children aged <2 years whereas drug exposure was adequate in those aged 2 to 5 years.10 For this reason, saquinavir should not be administered to children aged <2 years.
+In children aged ≥2 years, a dose of 50 mg/kg twice daily (maximum dose = 1000 mg) boosted with ritonavir 3 mg/kg twice daily (patients weighing 5 to <15 kg) or 2.5 mg/kg twice daily (patients weighing 15–40 kg) resulted in area under the curve and steady-state trough plasma concentration (Ctrough) values similar to those in older children7,8 and adults.

-In a study of 50 Thai children, saquinavir/lopinavir/ritonavir was initiated as second-line therapy based on extensive NRTI resistance.
-In this group, saquinavir was dosed at 50 mg/m2 of body surface area and lopinavir/ritonavir was dosed at 230/57.5 mg/m2 of body surface area, all twice daily.
-After 96 weeks of treatment, 74% of the children achieved an undetectable plasma RNA load at <50 copies/mL.
+In a study of 50 Thai children, saquinavir/ritonavir in combination with lopinavir was initiated as second-line therapy based on extensive NRTI resistance (saquinavir was dosed at 50 mg/m2 body surface area and ritonavir-boosted lopinavir was dosed at 230/57.5 mg/m2 body surface area, all twice daily).
+After 96 weeks, 74% of the children achieved an undetectable plasma RNA load at <50 copies/mL.
 Therapeutic drug monitoring was used to establish adequate minimum plasma concentration (Cmin) values and to aid with alterations in drug dosage based upon toxicity.
-Most Cmin values for saquinavir were above the desired trough value of 0.1 mg/L. The average Cmin throughout 96 weeks for saquinavir was 1.37 mg/L, and when saquinavir doses were adjusted, most were decreased by an average of 21% (8 mg/kg).
-Median total cholesterol and high-density lipoprotein values increased significantly through 96 weeks from 144 to 196 mg/dL and from 44 to 57 mg/dL, respectively.8,9
+Most Cmin values for saquinavir were above the desired trough value of 0.1 mg/L. The average Cmin throughout 96 weeks for saquinavir was 1.37 mg/L, and when saquinavir doses were adjusted, most were decreased by an average of 21% (8 mg/kg).7,8

-In a healthy adult volunteer study, saquinavir/ritonavir use was associated with increases in both QT and PR intervals.11 The degree of QT prolongation was greater than that seen with some other boosted PIs.
-Rare cases of torsades de pointes and complete heart block have been reported in post-marketing surveillance.
-Saquinavir/ritonavir is not recommended for patients with any of the following conditions: documented congenital or acquired QT prolongation, pretreatment QT interval of >450 milliseconds, refractory hypokalemia or hypomagnesemia, complete atrioventricular block without implanted pacemakers, at risk of complete AV block, or receiving other drugs that prolong QT interval.
+In a healthy adult volunteer study, ritonavir-boosted saquinavir use was associated with increases in both QT and PR intervals.11,12 Rare cases of torsades de pointes and complete heart block have been reported in post-marketing surveillance.
+Saquinavir/ritonavir is not recommended for patients with any of the following conditions: documented congenital or acquired QT prolongation, pretreatment QT interval of >450 milliseconds, refractory hypokalemia or hypomagnesemia, complete atrioventricular (AV) block without implanted pacemakers, at risk of complete AV block, or receiving other drugs that prolong QT interval.
 An electrocardiogram is recommended before initiation of therapy with saquinavir and should be considered during therapy.